harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 - _Stem_ = a root or a root + a derivational morpheme changing its meaning (example: “deduce” is a stem but not a root, as it can be analysed in terms of “de” + “duce”)

-- _Lemma_ = basic form that represents the word e.g. in a dictionary
+- _Lemma_ = basic form that represents the word e.g. in a dictionary (even though I cannot unsee that this is exactly how Bauer defines lexemes...)

 - _Word form_ or _orthographic word_ = a certain form of a certain lemma (e.g. the feminine form of an adjective in Italian, the _bestämd_ form of a Swedish word or the past simple of an English verb)

+- _Grammatical word_ = words defined in terms of their place in the paradigm, described for instance as "the past simple of verb X"

 - _String_ = sequence of characters

 - _Morpheme_ = smallest meaningful unit (of a word).
 By _meaningful_, we refer both to lexical and grammatical (see below), e.g. the word “unfair” is composed of two morphemes (“un” + “fair”).
+According to Bauer, this is actually how you define _morphs_, but as we will see later most sources agree on the fact that a morph is, instead, the _phonetic_ realization of that morpheme.
 They are divided into:
   - _free_ (standalone) morphemes
   - _bound_ morphemes (the _base_ of a word is the part to which bound morphemes are attached):
     - _roots_